codeface-io/SwiftObserver/README.md

 Effectively, each of those transform functions comes in 2 versions:

 1. One that enables chaining.
-It produces an `ObservationMapper` on which you can call the next mapper function.
+It produces an `ObservationMapper` on which you can call the next transform function.

 2. And one that takes your final update receiver in an additional closure argument.